 - Appointing and terminating employees, temporary workers, and independent contractors.

 - Doing research for, representing, or scheduling appointments for an officer, official or employee, provided that these activities are provided in connection with that officer’s, official’s or employee’s performance of (1) through (4) above.
 (Section 2-52(b), Code of Ethics).

 While the Board of Ethics has the authority to grant a waiver, it believes that the best interests of the City are served if waivers are not routinely granted.
-However, the Board of Ethics is prepared in emergency, unusual or exigent circumstances to consider granting waivers.
-The fact that a City department or agency does not have sufficient budget for travel and lodging expenses is not sufficient to justify the granting of a waiver by the Board of Ethics.
+However, the Board of Ethics is prepared in an emergency, unusual or exigent circumstances to consider granting waivers.
+The fact that a City department or agency does not have a sufficient budget for travel and lodging expenses is not sufficient to justify the granting of a waiver by the Board of Ethics.